SonnyITS/SonnyITS/_posts/2020-03-14-COVID19CTData.markdown

     <iframe seamless frameborder="0" src="https://public.tableau.com/views/ConfirmedCasesbyCTCounty/ConfirmedCasesbyCTCounty?:embed=yes&:display_count=yes&:showVizHome=no" width = '100%' height = '160' scrolling='yes' ></iframe>
 </div>

+#### Update: Johns Hopkins has changed their reporting data and is no longer including US state data in Time Series.
+We are currently working on a fix.

 Local CT County data provided by
 <a href="https://portal.ct.gov/Coronavirus" target="_blank" title="CT.gov/Coronavirus">CT.gov</a>
 National and International data provided by